-- I. If the system is found to be completely empty of R-134a, a set of charging gauges should be connected to both high and low side service ports and to a cylinder of R-134a.
+- I. If the system is found to be completely empty of R-134a, a set of charging gauges should be connected to both the high and low side service ports, and to a cylinder of R-134a.
 Purge the charging hoses from the cylinder to the service ports with R-134a vapor.
 Open both the low and high side charging valves and allow pressure from the cylinder to equalize through the system until at least 50 PSI is noted.
 Utilizing an electronic leak detector, check all fittings on the system to determine the point of leakage.
 Any fitting indicating an oily or dirty condition is a prime suspect.

-- 5. Maintenance Instructions: An Integrated Flight Systems unit is designated to be as maintenance free as possible.
+- 5. Maintenance Instructions: An Integrated Flight Systems unit is designed to be as maintenance free as possible.
 It incorporates in the design components that have proven themselves to be highly reliable.
-It is suggested that at each periodic inspection, whether at 50 or 100 hour intervals, at least a visual inspection be accomplished to the following items; to fulfill with inspection criteria per Appendix D, Far-43: Para A, Para B, 2, Para C, 1, 7, Para D, 2, 7, 9, and Para F, G, I, 2, 3, J.
+It is suggested that at each periodic inspection, either at 50 or 100 hour intervals, a visual inspection be accomplished per the criteria found in FAR Part 43, Appendix D, Para A, Para B (2), Para C (1), (7), Para D (2), (7), (9), Para F, Para G, Para I (2), (3), and Para J. This inspection should cover the following components at a minimum:

 - A. Compressor

 - B. Compressor Clutch Bearing

 - C. Compressor Mount

 - D. Refrigerant Hose and Fittings

 - E. Evaporator Fans and Mountings

 - F. Condenser Blowers and Mountings

 - G. Condense/Evaporator Coils